ishikaubc/PROJECTS/README.md

 # PROJECTS
-I am designing a webpage that uses HTML and CSS!
+I designed a Landing page using fundamentals of HTML and CSS